PeridexisErrant/DF-Walkthrough/chapters/chap08-military.rst

 But before we assign the weapons we want to make sure our soldiers don’t pick up the wrong armor, right?
 So this is what we do:

-* Go to your stocks menu under “z”.
+* Go to your stocks menu under :kbd:`z`.
 You should now see all your stocks updated by your bookkeeper, handy!
-* Find the “weapons” first.
-Scroll through and look for any other sort of hammer.
-Chances are “steel hammers” are all you have.
-For good measure, set everything that looks useless (ie, not an axe or a pick) to “m” for melt.
+* Find the :guilabel:`weapons` first.
+Scroll through and look for any other hammers.
+Chances are :guilabel:`steel hammers` are all you have.
+For good measure, set everything that looks useless (ie, not an axe or a pick) to :kbd:`m` for melt.
 Or put that trash into weapon traps.
-* Go to the “armor” list (and subsequent clothing lists) and look for chainmail.
-Any chain item that isn’t steel chainmail set to “forbid” using “f”.
+* Go to the :guilabel:`armor` list (and subsequent clothing lists) and look for chainmail.
+Any chain item that isn’t steel chainmail set to :guilabel:`forbid` using :kbd:`f`.
 Now your boys won’t go picking up the rubbish when you change their armor setting.
 Make sure you’ve got enough suits of chainmail armor, steel shields, helms, etc, to equip your lads.
 Or near enough.